 In this blog, we see the definition, features, and properties of the SLD with its working method.
 So, let’s start with what a superluminescent diode is.

 A superluminescent diode is a superluminescent edge-emitting semiconductor light source.
-Superluminescent diodes are a type of device that can combine the gap between light-emitting diodes (LEDs) and laser diodes.
+It is a type of device that can combine the gap between light-emitting diodes (LEDs) and laser diodes.

 The revelation of the first nitride SLDs accelerated extensive research and rapid growth of the field fueled by the wide range of potential applications for which blue-violet SLD could be useful.